The Best Homemade Potato Chips - Brined & Double Fried

 Instructions

-Peel potatoes, if desired, and slice thinly, about 1/4 inch deep.
+Peel potatoes, if desired, and slice thinly, maybe a little less than 1/4″.
 Place in a container of water large enough to hold the slices as they’re cut.

 When potatoes are all sliced, drain the potatoes and add about a cup of clean, warm water to the container.
 Add the sugar and salt and mix until dissolved.
 Add the potato slices back in and mix, then top off with cold water to cover potatoes.
 Brine for 30 minutes to overnight.